csci479/csci479.github.io/docs/syllabus.md

 ### Course Structure

 This is a project based course.
 You will develop a large piece of software using an Agile software development process.
 The course meets three hours a week with a mix of lectures, collaborative learning activities, customer meetings, and team meetings.
-When necessary, we may move our meetings to a computer laboratory.

 **Since this is a W-2 course, students are expected to have a substantial amount of writing.** During the semester, we will set a number of milestones (short term goals) for the project that each team needs to meet.
 These milestones can be in the forms of written papers, presentations, deliverable software components, among others.

 ### The Project
 The instructor (and other customers) will propose projects for students to work with.
 Since we have only one semester to work on the projects, we will need to make a decision on the project in a short period of time, e.g., about two weeks.
 Teams of students can work on different projects.

 ## Expected Work